72 Hoorain

-72 Hoorain is a 2019 Indian Hindi-language supernatural film written and directed by Sanjay Puran Singh Chauhan.
+72 Hoorain is a 2019 Indian Hindi-language drama film written and directed by Sanjay Puran Singh Chauhan.
 The film had a delayed theatrical release in India on July 7, 2023.
 It received mixed reviews and underwhelmed at the box office.

 The film premiered at the 50th IFFI 2019, where it received standing ovation, and won the ICFT-UNESCO Gandhi Medal-Special Mention for Best Film on peace and inter-cultural dialogue; and Best Direction - Feature Film at the 67th National Film Awards 2021.

 Plot

 The film follows two fedayeens Hakim and Bilal, who get killed after committing a suicide bombing at the Gateway of India in Mumbai.
 They find themselves in a purgatory state, waiting to enter heaven.
 They are told that they will be rewarded with 72 virgins, known as the "Houri".
 However, as they wait, they begin to have doubts about the existence of the Hoorain and the afterlife.
 They also start to question the reasons why they were trapped in a deadly illusion of 72 virgins, and embark on a path of destruction, ultimately meeting a gruesome fate.